Ceterai/Ceterai.github.io/MyEnternia/Wiki/Life,ValueAndMeaning/README.md

 - You've found an alta ebook - a collimator electronic reader usually used as a reusable substitute for books.
 Often crafted in alta datacenters.

+### Contents

+"Do crystals have a mom?" - asked the little star excitedly.
+"They certainly do!" - the voice answered her - "Everything in this world has one mom in common."
+"Wow!
+And who is this?!" - the star's voice became even more excited.

+"It's Io, silly!" - the voice answered warmly and giggled slightly - "She is the mother of everyone and everything, because even the smallest crystal is almost the same star as you, just much smaller... well, and perhaps not as sociable." - the voice chuckled cheerfully again, and the hand of its owner reached out to the star and began to stroke her head.

+"Remember, my little flower, crystals are your good friends, so don't be mean to them." - the voice pointed out to her.
+"I know!
+I'm already friends with them, I really like them!" - the star answered her joyfully.
+"That's good.
+Always remember that in any crystal, even just a stone, there can be a small speck of stardust.
+And even though not all things in this world are alive, all things have their own value, and everything has its own meaning."

 ## Usage

 ### Crafting